Dorset Joint Railway

 In the absence of any suitable photographic record it is not possible to be definitive about the signals provided at Masbury in 1892.
 However it is likely that the main running signals were lower-quadrant (LQ) arms on wooden posts, and the ground signals were of the Stevens 'flap' type, similar to contemporary installations at Binegar and Midford.
 (Click here for more details on S&DJR signals.)
 By the 1930s most, if not all, of the main signals had been altered.
 A 1937 photographs shows that most ground signals were still of the 'flap' type, except for signal 10 which had been changed as a result of the 1928 alterations; all except signal 10 had been changed to the 'half-disc' pattern by the 1950s.

-Thanks to Steve Erlicher and Peter Kay for material from the Public Records Office, to Mike Arlett for additional archive material, also Peter Russell.
+Thanks to Steve Erlicher and Peter Kay for material from the Public Records Office, to John Creed from details from Signalling Record Society archives, to Mike Arlett for additional archive material, also Peter Russell.

 Masbury station 1961 photograph John Eyers collection South Western Circle, other Masbury photographs courtesy Keith Barrett collection.